Eye Cancer: Intraocular Melanoma

 You may need other treatments if the cancer spreads to other parts of your body.

-Talk with your healthcare providers about your treatment options.
+Talk with your healthcare providers about your treatment choices.
 Make a list of questions.
-Think about the benefits and possible side effects of each option.
+Think about the benefits and possible side effects of each choice.
 Talk about your concerns with your healthcare provider before making a decision.

 What can I do to prevent intraocular melanoma?

-• Wearing sunglasses with 99% to 100% ultraviolet A and B (UVA and UVB) protection when outside in sunlight
+• Wearing sunglasses with 99% to 100% ultraviolet A and B (UVA and UVB) protection when outside in sunlight.
+Some experts think this may help, but more research is needed.

 When should I call my healthcare provider?